The company’s goal is to have the real-time analytics platform be instrumental in reducing trading losses in fixed income, FX, and commodities.

-“MSX Swaps allows sales and trading teams to answer questions in real time such as ‘who are my most profitable clients?’ ‘which ones aren’t trading with me as much as I would like them to?’ and ‘how can I win back their business?’
-Matthew Hodgson, chief executive and founder of Mosaic Data told the Financial Times, “Answering these fundamental questions allow you to understand where you might want to increase your engagement with these clients because you might be missing valuable opportunities.”
+“MSX Swaps allows sales and trading teams to answer questions in real time such as ‘Who are my most profitable clients?’
+‘Which ones aren’t trading with me as much as I would like them to?’ and ‘How can I win back their business?’” says Matthew Hodgson, chief executive and founder of Mosaic Data.
+“Answering these fundamental questions allows you to understand where you might want to increase your engagement with these clients because you might be missing valuable opportunities.”

 Financial institutions have traditionally relied on historic analytics but Mosaic’s real-time insights can help them: